Alternative Sources Of Finance For Early Stage And Growing Businesses

 This type of finance is suitable for very early stage companies, with lenders commonly supporting companies who have been trading for just a few months.

-It allows companies to plug short term gaps within their cash flow such as needing to pay suppliers.
+It allows companies to plug short-term gaps in their cash flow such as needing to pay suppliers.

 Examples of lenders include well-known banks such as HSBC, as well as newer Fintechs (i.e. Iwoca and Lending Street).